 Two from Ohio sentenced to life in prison in 2017 murders of Portage, Duncansville men

 Jan.
-10—SOMERSET, Pa. — Two Ohio gang members who witnesses said shot two local men dead in 2017 were sentenced to spend the rest of their lives in prison.
+11—SOMERSET, Pa. — Two Ohio gang members who witnesses said shot two local men dead in 2017 were sentenced Friday to spend the rest of their lives in prison.

 Samson Washington, 30, and Marekus Benson, 32, were handed the sentence without parole, after a jury found them guilty last fall of kidnapping and torturing James Smith, of Portage, and Damian Staniszewski, of Duncansville.